Dr Matthew Waites

 PhD and MPhil supervision information

-I welcome approaches from individuals considering the possibility of a PhD or MPhil, who are seeking supervision.
-I have experience of supervision across a wide range of topics as indicated below, but particularly welcome applications related to my current research interests in sexuality, gender and/or human rights (see my research interests on 'Profile' page of this website).
-There are numerous staff working on these themes with whom the required team of two supervisors can be formed; on LGBTIA/queer issues and in our Gender and Sexuality Forum these notably include Dr. Kelly Kollman (Head of Politics/Senior Lecturer in Politics); Dr. Francesa Stella (Sociology) and Dr. Matt Dawson (Sociology).
+I welcome approaches from individuals considering the possibility of a PhD, who are seeking supervision.
+I have experience of supervision across a wide range of topics, and particularly welcome applications related to my current research interests in sexuality, gender and/or human rights, postcolonial and decolonizing analysis (see research interests on 'Profile' page).
+There are other staff working on these themes with whom the required team of two supervisors can be formed; on LGBTIA/queer issues and politics these notably include Dr. Kelly Kollman (Senior Lecturer in Politics).

 The Universitas 21 global network of research universities, of which University of Glasgow is a member, includes several institutions in Commonwealth states and offers particular opportunities for joint or collaborative PhD supervision.